CheekyChee/simple-kanban-project/README.md

-# Sample Kanban Project Built with React, Tailwind, Typescript and DndKit.
+# Simple Kanban Project Built with React, Tailwind, Typescript and DndKit.

 This project is a sample Kanban board built with React, Tailwind, Typescript and DndKit.
 It is a simple project that demonstrates how to build a Kanban board with drag and drop functionality.